 - Wash everything together.

-- Wash the load one entire cycle on cold.
+- Wash the load one single time on cold.

 - Wash the load again one entire cycle on warm or hot.